Nefario3k/the-nft-challenge-solution/README.md

 - [Example resource 2](https://www.w3schools.com/) - This is an amazing article which helped me get better understaning on display attributes and properties associated with each display properties.
 Also helped in getting better styles and for positioning.

-- [Example resource 3](https://cssgenerator.org/) - This is helped in creating box shadows and learnt a lot about using gradient in button styles.
+- [Example resource 3](https://cssgenerator.org/) - This also assisted me in creating box shadows and learnt a lot about using gradient in button styles.

 ## Author